WidgetKing/cpextra/docs/README.md

 home: true
 heroImage: img/cpextra-logo.png
 actionText: Get Started
-actionLink: /getting-started/
+actionLink: /getting-started/installation
 features:

-- title: Feature 1!
+- title: I need help with a variable!
-  details: This is the description of feature 1
+  details: Enter the variable name into the search bar.
+Otherwise, [click here](./variables/command) to view the variable help.
+On wide screens a list of variable's will appear on the left.
+On small screens you will need to tap the menu button to view the list.

-- title: Feature 2!
+- title: Where do I get CpExtra?
-  details: This is the description of feature 2
+  details: CpExtra is available to purchase from the Infosemantics website.
+[Click here](https://www.infosemantics.com.au/?q=adobe-captivate-widgets/cpextra) to view the product page.

 footer: All rights reserved Infosemantics | Copyright 2020-present Infosemantics